tudasc/TypeART/README.md

 #### 1.1.3 Serialized type information

-Static type information are serialized during instrumentation to a file `types.yaml`.
-Each user-defined type is extracted and an integer `type-id` is attached to it.
-Built-ins (`float` etc.) have pre-defined ids and byte layouts.
+After instrumentation, the file `types.yaml` contains the static type information.
+Each user-defined type layout is extracted and an integer `type-id` is attached to it.
+Built-in types (e.g., float) have pre-defined ids and byte layouts.

 The TypeART instrumentation callbacks use the `type-id`.
 The runtime library correlates the allocation with the respective type (and layout) during execution.
 Consider the following struct: